firesim/firesim/docs/Advanced-Usage/Generating-Different-Targets.rst

    ``sim/src/main/scala/firesim/SimConfigs.scala``)

-``TARGET_CONFIG`` and ``PLATFORM_CONFIG`` are strings that are used to construct a ``Parameters`` instance (derives from RocketChip's parameterization system, ``Config``, see `freechips.rocketchip.config
+``TARGET_CONFIG`` and ``PLATFORM_CONFIG`` are strings that are used to construct a ``Config`` instance (derives from RocketChip's parameterization system, ``Config``, see `freechips.rocketchip.config
 <https://github.com/freechipsproject/rocket-chip/blob/master/src/main/scala/config/Config.scala>`_).
 These strings are of the form
 "ClassName{_ClassName2}{_ClassName3}{_...}".
-Only the first class name is compulsory, successive classnames are prepended to the first to create a compound Config instance.
+Only the first class name is compulsory, successive class names are prepended to the first to create a compound Config instance.
 See the example below:

 .. code-block:: scala